Director of the Year Policies and Procedures

 Each year since 1987, NACD has awarded a Director of the Year honor to a public company director whose recent board service exemplifies the knowledge, leadership, and excellence in corporate governance that our organization promotes.
 In 2020, NACD introduced three distinct Director of the Year categories: Public Company, Private Company, and Nonprofit.

 Nominees for Director of the Year require letters of testimonials from board peers and colleagues.
-All nominations and supporting documentation must be received by the deadline to be considered.
+All nominations and supporting documentation must be received by April 1, 2021.
 It is the responsibility of the individual or organization submitting the nomination to arrange for the letters of recommendation to be submitted to NACD.
 Letters of recommendation from other board members and executives who have served with the individual are weighted most heavily in the selection process.

 A nomination package must include the following elements for it to be sent to the selection committee for consideration: